The Tuning Meditation DEEP LISTENING® AND Community SOUNDING INTENSIVE

 Experience with Oliveros

-A long time associate of composer Pauline Oliveros, who I consider my friend, and a profound influence, I was one of the original six who travelled to the Rose Mountain Retreats, in Northern New Mexico during the last half of Oliveros ten year tenure, and received the first Certificates in 1998, empowering us to to teach her Deep Listening® materials and Sonic Meditations.
+A long time associate of composer Pauline Oliveros, and a profound influence, I was one of the original six who travelled to the Rose Mountain Retreats, in Northern New Mexico during the last half of Oliveros ten year tenure, and received the first Certificates in 1998, empowering us to to teach her Deep Listening® materials and Sonic Meditations.

 I began to perform with Pauline as soon as we met In fact we met in performance when I was invited by James Tenney to improvise with Pauline over distance in Telepresence for her concert at the Kitchen in NY. vimeo.com/141649869